-While developing these plans is important, implementing them successfully is even more important.
-As a result, the Unified Planning Team will evolve into a Unified Implementation Team to continue the partnership during implementation of these plans over the next five years and continue to ensure alignment of actions, collective community engagement, use of data, and sharing of resources, when possible.
+While developing these plans is important, implementing them successfully is over more important.
+As a result, the Unified Planning Team will evolve into a Unified Implementation Team Add a symbol to snip during implementation of these plans over the next five years and continue to ensu denote SPARC is collective community engagement, use of data, and sharing of resources, when possi members.